neumachen/poro_validator/README.md

 ### Error Messages ###

 #### #configure
-The ```message``` configuration object, allows you to change the default error message produced by each validator.
-The message must be in the form of a lambda or Proc, and may or may not receive an argument.
+The `message` configuration object, allows you to change the default error message produced by each validator.
+The message must be in the form of a `lambda` or `Proc`, and may or may not receive an argument.
 Use the example below for reference when customizing messages.

 ```ruby
 PoroValidator.configure do |config|